 “There’s an app for that.”

-The catchy Apple slogan isn’t just a sleek marketing line — it’s a way of life today.
-From checking Instagram feeds to messaging co-workers over Slack, app usage has become so pervasive in our day-to-day that by the end of 2020, mobile and web app downloads soared to over 218 billion globally.
+The catchy Apple slogan isn’t just a sleek marketing line—it’s a true way of life.
+From checking Instagram feeds to messaging co-workers over Slack, app usage has become ingrained in our day-to-day lives.
+To illustrate, by the end of 2022, mobile app downloads soared to 255 billion globally.

 Increasingly, our world is mobile and global.
-That includes e-commerce and business, too.
-75% of the population will choose whichever service provides them with information in their native language or preferred language.
-If you’re building an app (and who isn’t?) for a global audience, you should consider software localization as part of your development process:
+That includes ecommerce and business, too.
+As far as product purchases go, 76% of people prefer products with info in their native language.
+If you’re building an app (and who isn’t?) for a global audience, you should consider software localization a part of your development process.

 What is software localization?